chihyang/eopl3/ch05/README.md

 * an expressed value
 * an expression, an environment and a continuation
 * a continuation and an expressed value
+* a procedure, a list of expressed values, and a continuation

 Hence our new data type *Bounce* has the following variants: